 Between this evening's premiere of "The Great Gatsby," and the recent popularity of shows and films set in the 1920s like HBO's "Boardwalk Empire" and 2012 Oscar winner "The Artist," we figured many of you would like to try throwing a 1920s/Great Gatsby themed party of your own!
 That's right- Leo DiCaprio doesn't get to have ALL the fun.
 With our ideas and tips for selecting the right clothes, music, decorations, drinks, food, and activities, you'll have no trouble throwing a bash that Gatsby himself would be proud of!

 The easiest way to set the scene for such a party would be through choosing right clothes.
-The 1920s were revolutionary for women's style, so your attire as well as that of your guests should reflect that distinct style!
+The 1920s were revolutionary for women's style, so your Great Gatsby party dress as well as that of your guests should reflect that distinct style!

-In dresses, the waistline was lowered to the hips, hemlines were raised, and corsets were thrown out for the first time in hundreds of years.
+Your The Great Gatsby themed party dress should resemble women's fashion of the 1920s era.
+The waistline was lowered to the hips, hemlines were raised, and corsets were thrown out for the first time in hundreds of years.
 Discarded corsets were now replaced with girdles or absolutely no support at all.
 Having a boyish figure was valued in this era; many women tried to have flat chests, bobbed their hair, and started to wear trousers.

-To accessorize, women would wear fashionable headbands, cloche hats, and long strands of beads.
-Dress shoes had a small heel, and would end below the ankle.
+To accessorize your Great Gatsby party outfits, women should wear fashionable headbands, cloche hats, and long strands of beads.
+Dress shoes should have a small heel, and should end below the ankle.

 HalloweenCostumes.com has a wide variety of costumes for adult or tame parties.
 For the more adult parties, you can slip into something sexy like this costume:

-If your party is a little more family friendly, you can get a tamer outfit like what Daisy Buchanan might wear.
+If your party is a little more family friendly, you can get tamer Great Gatsby themed party attire like what Daisy Buchanan might wear.
 Both dresses will work perfectly for the event you are attending, and will surely have people asking where you got your costume!
 Don’t forget to include a long string of pearls, bobbed wig, and feathered headband

 Another way to dress the part could be looking in your own closet!
 Sleeveless dresses with a lower waistline and sequins or beading will do the trick.
 If you have small, black pumps and a long pearl necklace, you're well on your way to a complete costume.